hgeniee/SilentInk/README.md

 ## 📜 라이센스
 MIT License

-Copyright (c) 2025 Yunnyeong Choi, Hyunchin Lee, Yurim Hwang
+Copyright (c) 2025 Yoonryung Choi, Hyunchin Lee, Yurim Hwang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal